Celebrating terrific walks with our friends, and collecting tips for next time!

 Our second walking day on this West Coast getaway was a bit more challenging - to climb Mount Farrell and visit Lake Herbert.
 Some in our group took the option of kayaking on the Lake instead, and had a great day on the water.

-The walkers set out at 9.15am along the lakeside trail towards the start of the track, which is just on the north side of the village.
-We gathered at the trailhead at about 9.45am and we were off.
 This record shows the climb up Mt Farrell (this climber not quite reaching the top), then a slight drop down to the Lake Herbert track, a visit to Lake Herbert and then a return around the mountain at the lower level.

 The start of the trail leads up through light bush at a fairly steep slope.